 Why it matters

-Operators may not collect personal information from children or teens for "individual-specific advertising" unless specifically authorized by law or consistent with the transaction or service.
-The bill defines this as marketing aimed at a specific child or teen, or their device, using personal information, profiling, or unique device identifiers, while excluding contextual ads, search-query responses, performance measurement, and ads aimed at an adult profile on a shared device.
+Operators may not collect a child's or teen's data to serve "individual-specific advertising" — marketing aimed at a specific minor or their device based on personal information, profiling, or a unique device ID.
+Contextual ads, responses to a user's own search, ad-performance measurement, and ads aimed at an adult's profile on a shared device are excluded.

-The bill covers traditional identifiers like name, address, email, phone number, and Social Security number, but also persistent identifiers such as IP addresses and device serial numbers, geolocation data precise enough to identify a street name and city or town, and biometric data including fingerprints, voice prints, iris or retina scans, facial templates, DNA, and gait.
+Beyond names, addresses, emails, and Social Security numbers, the definition now covers persistent identifiers like IP addresses and device serial numbers, geolocation precise enough to name a street and city, photos and voice files, and biometrics including fingerprints, voice prints, iris and retina scans, facial templates, DNA, and gait.

-Teens and parents get deletion and correction rights
+Teens and parents can delete and correct data

 Overseas storage notice and shorter retention

-The Federal Trade Commission must issue guidance within 180 days of enactment explaining the standard for when an operator has "actual knowledge or knowledge fairly implied on the basis of objective circumstances" that a user is a child or teen.
-The FTC must also report on enforcement 1 year after enactment and annually thereafter, with a separate oversight report due 3 years after enactment.
+The FTC must issue guidance within 180 days of enactment explaining when a company has "knowledge fairly implied on the basis of objective circumstances" that a user is a child or teen.
+The bill says this doesn't require age-gating or collecting age data companies don't already gather.
+The FTC reports on enforcement yearly, plus an oversight report at three years.

 Who benefits from S. 836?